GaryBoone/incr_stats/README.md

 errors:
 1. `NotEnoughData`: This error merely means that more data is needed to allow the calculation of the statistic.
-For example, the sample skewness calculation includes a division by `n-1` so must include at least 2 data points.
+For example, the sample skewness calculation includes a division by `n-1` so must include at least 2 data points to avoid a division by 0.0.
-1. `Undefined`: Even with enough valid data, some statistics produces undefined results.
+1. `Undefined`: Even with enough valid data, some statistics produce undefined results.
 For example, if all of the data is the same value, the variance is 0.0.
 Skewness and kurtosis, which are measures of the distribution around a central tendency, don't exist.
 This fact is reflected in the calculations by a division by the variance (ie a divide by 0.0).
 These are therefore undefined.
-1. `InvalidData`: The floating data is checked for NaNs and Infs from the IEEE754 standard.
+1. `InvalidData`: The floating data is checked for NaNs and Infs from the `IEEE 754` standard.

 Callers that don't need to make these distinctions can just react to any error.